Madame Restell: Early life

 Ann Trow was born in Painswick, Gloucestershire, England in 1812 to John and (Mary) Ann Trow (nee Lewis).
 Her father was a labourer.
-At the age of fifteen, she started work as a maid in a butcher's family.
+At the age of 15, she started work as a maid in a butcher's family.

 Career

 At the age of sixteen, she married Henry Sommers, an alcoholic tailor from Wiltshire.
-After three years living in England, they emigrated to New York in 1831 where Sommers died of Typhoid in 1833.
-Ann Trow Sommers was left alone with an infant daughter, Caroline, and forced to make a living as a seamstress and midwife.
+After three years living in England, they emigrated to New York in 1831 where Sommers died of typhoid in 1833.
+Ann Trow Sommers was left alone with an infant daughter, Caroline, and was forced to make a living as a seamstress and midwife.

 Ann remarried in 1836, to a German–Russian immigrant, Charles Lohman.
 Charles Lohman worked in the printing industry, and at the time was a printer for the New York Herald.
-Lohman was a radical and freethinker, a friend and colleague of George Matsell, the publisher of the radical journal the Free Inquirer.
-With Matsell, Lohman was involved in the publication of Robert Dale Owen's book Moral Physiology; or, a Brief and Plain Treatise on the Population Question (1831) and Charles Knowlton's Fruits of Philosophy; or, The Private Companion of Young Married People (1831).
+He was a radical and freethinker, a friend and colleague of George Matsell, the publisher of the radical journal the Free Inquirer.
+With Matsell, Charles was involved in the publication of Robert Dale Owen's book Moral Physiology; or, a Brief and Plain Treatise on the Population Question (1831) and Charles Knowlton's Fruits of Philosophy; or, The Private Companion of Young Married People (1831).

 Ann's brother, Joseph Trow, had also emigrated to New York, and was working as a sales assistant in a pharmacy.
 Ann continued to develop an interest in women's health.

 Charles and Ann developed a story to validate Ann's interests in midwifery and women's health.
 According to their story, she had travelled to Europe to train in midwifery with a renowned French physician named Restell.
 She began selling patent medicine, and (probably in partnership with her husband and brother) creating birth control products such as "preventative powders" and "Female Monthly Pills", advertised under the name "Madame Restell".
 She sold these products through the post and performed house visits.
 When these "Monthly Pills" proved insufficient for a woman to end a pregnancy and thus maintain good standing in society, Restell devised another solution.
 Self-professed doctors and pharmacists, she and her husband became surgeons.
 The new title ensured more profitable procedures could be performed under the same legal penalty given for offering medication-induced abortions.

+Many domestic manuals at the time contained information on abortifacients, or agents, such as drugs, herbs, or other remedies that could terminate a pregnancy.
+While many of these texts described procedures for removing menstrual blockages and “restore menstrual flow if a period was missed,” other sections of the texts listed activities women should avoid if pregnant because they could induce an abortion, effectively instructing women on what they could attempt to terminate an unwanted pregnancy.
 Abortifacients used in this era were often blends of herbs such as ergot, calomel, aloe, or black hellebore.
 These were thought to upset the digestive tract, inducing a miscarriage.
 Surgical abortions included rupturing the amniotic sac, or dilating the cervix (premature labor), or even in-utero decapitation.